clsync/clsync/README.md

 Example of the script is just a script that calls "find" on both sides to determine which side has the latest changes :)

+UPD: I've added option "--modification-signature" that helps to prevent syncing file, that is not changed.
+You can easily use it to prevent sync-loops for bi-directional syncing.

 9. Known building issues
 ------------------------